mage/mage/docs-sources/includes/_Modules.md

   // load some data
   callSomething('someData', callback);
 };

+exports.teardown = function (state, callback) {
+  // load some data
+  callSomething('someData', callback);
+};
 ```

-A MAGE module is no different from any Node.js module, except for one special function you may
-choose to export: `setup`.
+MAGE modules can optionally have the two following hooks:

+  * **setup**: When the server is started
+  * **teardown**: When the server is about to be stopped

 The setup function will run when MAGE boots up allowing your module
 to prepare itself, for example by loading vital information from a data store into memory.
 This function is optional, so if you do not have a setup phase, you don't need to add it.

+Teardown functions in a similar way; you may want to store to database
+some data you have been keeping in memory, or send some notifications to your users.

-Note that by default, modules will have 5000 milliseconds to complete setup; should you need
+Note that by default, each hook will have 5000 milliseconds to complete; should you need
-longer than that, you will need to set `exports.setupTimeout` to the value of your choice.
+longer than that, you will need to set `exports.setupTimeout` and `exports.teardownTimeout`
+respectively to the value of your choice.

 ## Module methods